isabella232/Ogmo-Editor/README.md

 Note that you can only load assets from within Wine's virtual filesystem (i.e. `drive_c` and its subdirectories).

-### Other Stuff!?
+### Other Stuff!
-See the [changelog.html](https://github.com/TheSpydog/Ogmo-Editor/blob/master/OgmoEditor/Content/changelog.html#L50) for more details!
+See the [changelog.html](https://github.com/TheSpydog/Ogmo-Editor/blob/master/OgmoEditor/Content/changelog.html#L50) for a list of all the fixes and additions.

 ## Credits